-Sources: Driehaus Capital Management LLC, Factset Research Systems, Inc., eVestment Alliance

-Per FactSet Research Systems Inc., the attribution report provides an in-depth analysis of relative performance.
+Sources: Driehaus Capital Management LLC, Factset Research Systems, Inc., eVestment Alliance Per FactSet Research Systems Inc., the attribution report provides an in-depth analysis of relative performance.
 With this report one can research whether or not a portfolio outperformed a benchmark, and how each group contributed to performance.
 The performance data shown above is estimated and represents past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance data quoted.
-The information presented is intended for informational purposes only.
+The information

-The definition of this index can be found on page 5.
-Attribution Analysis categories are defined as: Allocation Effect - Measures the impact of the decision to allocate assets differently than those in the benchmark.
+1The definition of this index can be found on page 5.
+2Attribution Analysis categories are defined as: Allocation Effect - Measures the impact of the decision to allocate assets differently than those in the benchmark.
 Security Selection Effect - Measures the effect of choosing securities, which may or may not outperform those of the benchmark.
 Interaction Effect - Jointly measures the effect of allocation and selection decisions.
 Total Effect - The Total Effect for each MSCI/GICS Sector is equal to the sum of the individual Attribution Effects for that MSCI/GICS Sector.
-Other refers to securities not recognized by Factset.
+3Other refers to securities not recognized by Factset.